kshedden/case_studies/methods/glm.md

 \sum_i (y_i - \mu_i)^2/V(\mu_i).
 $$

+We can use this as a loss function for estimating $\beta$.
 If we ignore the fact that $V(\cdot)$ depends on $\beta$ (imagine that when computing $V(\mu_i)$ we plug-in an estimate of $\beta$ instead of including it in the optimization), then the derivative of the inverse variance weighted sum of squared residuals is (up to a multiplicative constant) the score equation given above.
-In this way, we can derive the score equation without ever specifying a log-likelihood.
-In doing so, we are choosing to measure goodness of fit with the squared residuals, which corresponds to maximum likelihood in the Gaussian setting but not for other distributions.
+In this way, we can derive the score equations without ever specifying a log-likelihood.
+In doing so, we are choosing to measure goodness of fit with the (weighted) sum of squared residuals, which corresponds to maximum likelihood in the Gaussian setting but not for other distributions.
-Nevertheless, using squared residuals to measure fit can be shown to produce good estimators for a wide variety of distributions.
+Nevertheless, using squared residuals to measure goodness of fit can be shown to produce good estimators for a wide variety of distributions.
 In addition, this score equation accounts for heteroscedasticity by inverse variance weighting with respect to $V(\cdot)$, and also considers the curvature of the mean function through the Jacobian $\partial\mu/\partial\beta$.

+Depending on how $\mu(\cdot)$ and $V(\cdot)$ are specified, there may or may not be a log-likelihood for which the score equations derived above are gradient.
+For this reason, we may refer to these as *quasi-score equations*.
-However in some other cases, there is no log-likelihood for which this expression is the gradient.
-This is the reason that quasi-likelihood analysis is not the same as maximum likelihood analysis, in general.
+This is the reason that quasi-likelihood analysis is not in general the same as maximum likelihood analysis.

 An important contribution of RWM Wedderburn is that the function